Click the “Add a New Title” button on your Dashboard or under the “Titles” tab to

 *Returnable: Bookstores typically have the option of returning unsold merchandise to the publisher after a certain amount of time on the shelf.
 You have three options here:

-*Compensation (Royalties): This auto-generated amount represents the profit you would make from each print-on-demand sale of this title through Ingram to retail or library partners.
+*Compensation: This auto-generated amount represents the profit you would make from each sale of this title through Ingram to retail or library partners or through our other distribution partners.
 (Units that you order and sell directly are not factored into compensation.)
 You are compensated based on the retail price and wholesale discount you entered when you set up your title.
 This is calculated as: list price – (wholesale discount x list price) – printing cost = publisher’s compensation.
 So (hypothetically), if a book were priced at $15, had a printing cost of $3.20, and was set to a trade standard wholesale discount (55%), the equation would look like this: $15 – (55% translates to $8.25) – $3.20 = $3.55 publisher compensation/unit.
-Typically, Ingram remits these payments within 90 days of the month-end reporting period following the sale.
+Ingram remits these payments within 90 days of the month-end reporting period following the sale.

 Publication Date: This is the official release date of your book.
 New books are typically released on Tuesdays.
 Be sure to make this date far enough in the future that you will have time to order a bound proof, apply any revisions that arise from the proofing process, and have your first print run produced at least a month before your publication date.
 Publishing a book can be a chaotic process, and should any unexpected delays occur, a cushion of extra time will be your best friend.